marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/VSphere.md

 Below are the VSphere IPI specific environment variables that must be defined in the /data/daffy/env/<**ENVIRONMENT_NAME**>-env.sh file.

+!!!
+Note
-Note: You can look in the samples directory on your bastion for example of **VSphere** install : /data/daffy/env/samples/**vsphere-ipi-env.sh**
+      You can look in the samples directory on your bastion for example of **VSphere** install : /data/daffy/env/samples/**vsphere-ipi-env.sh**

 <u>Valid Options:</u>